ansegura7/recsys-tweet-analysis/analysis/README.md

 </div>

 <div>
   By the way, she also has the most famous tweet from the conference.
-More than 350 likes, seriously?
+More than 350 likes.
+Well done &#128077;

   <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">How does TikTok know my location when I don’t have location access turned on for it?
 I’m visiting Seattle for <a href="https://twitter.com/hashtag/RecSys2022?src=hash&amp;ref_src=twsrc%5Etfw">#RecSys2022</a> &amp; when posting a video of my dog, noticed it had my location as a suggestion.
 Checked settings and there isn’t even an option to allow location for TikTok 1/ <a href="https://t.co/QMsZDKIKAw">pic.twitter.com/QMsZDKIKAw</a></p>&mdash; Dr. Jen Golbeck 🇺🇦💉x4 (@jengolbeck) <a href="https://twitter.com/jengolbeck/status/1571870127284719616?ref_src=twsrc%5Etfw">September 19, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>